AbhijitBiradar/HTTP-Status-Codes/README.md

 A 401 Unauthorized error status code indicates that the request does not include the appropriate authentication credentials, authentication has failed, or the user must log in.
 The client requires authentication from the server.
 The terms authorized and authenticated are often use interchangeably, but they mean separate things.
 A status code of 401 is strictly concerned with authentication.
 In cases where you would want to inform a client that they are not allowed at all, then a status code of 403 should be implemented.
 According to the specification, the 401 status code must also include the WWW-Authenticate header from the server response, indicating to the client what authentication scheme or method the server requires.
 See RFC7235, Section 3.1 for more information.

+401 Unauthorized, the server cannot complete the request.
+The server believes the user does not have the authorization to receive the data.
+After sending this code, a server won't complete the request until user authentication happens.

 ### HTTP Status 402 : “Payment Required.”